Azure/azure-powershell/src/StreamAnalytics/docs/Update-AzStreamAnalyticsInput.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-INPUT <IInput>: An input object, containing all information associated with the named input.
-All inputs are contained under a streaming job.
-  - `[CompressionType <String>]`:
-  - `[ETag <String>]`:
-  - `[PartitionKey <String>]`: partitionKey Describes a key in the input data which is used for partitioning the input data
-  - `[PropertiesType <String>]`: Indicates whether the input is a source of reference data or stream data.
-Required on PUT (CreateOrReplace) requests.
-  - `[SerializationType <EventSerializationType?>]`: Indicates the type of serialization that the input or output uses.
-Required on PUT (CreateOrReplace) requests.

 INPUTOBJECT <IStreamAnalyticsIdentity>: Identity Parameter
   - `[ClusterName <String>]`: The name of the cluster.